diogo-fernan/malsub/README.md

     api_repf = APISpec("POST", "https://www.virustotal.com", "/vtapi/v2/file/report")
     # ... (other API functions specifications)

-    # '@Service.unsupported' marks a function as unsupported by a particular service, being ignored by the main application
+    # '@Service.unsupported' marks a function as unsupported by a particular
+    # service, being ignored by the main application
     @Service.unsupported
     def download_file(self, hash: Hash):
-        # all base functions need to be explicitly declared even if not used by a service
+        # all base functions need to be explicitly declared even if not used by
+        # a service
         pass

     def report_file(self, hash: Hash):
-        # 'hash' is an object of 'Hash' with a hash value and its type (MD5, SHA1, SHA-256 or SHA-512)
+        # 'hash' is an object of 'Hash' with a hash value and its type (MD5,
+        # SHA1, SHA-256 or SHA-512)
         # fill in the request fields
         # in this case, the 'data' corresponds to the HTTP POST body data
         # 'self.get_apikey()' returns the corresponding API key pair
         self.api_repf.data = {**self.get_apikey(), "resource": hash.hash}
         # make the request
         data, _ = request(self.api_repf)
-        # format as a JSON dictionary and "prune" the tree at depth one
+        # format results as a JSON dictionary and "prune" the tree at depth one
         data = frmt.jsontree(data, depth=1)
         # data = frmt.jsonvert(data["scans"]) # tabular format
         # open a URL in the browser